MelvinQM/IOT-Personal/docs/journal.md

 After establishing the UDP connection and parsing the data accordingly.
 I started working on translating the yaw, pitch and roll data from the gyroscope to logical values to move a cursor on screen.
 I was able to establish a satisfactory result allowing the user to now use the controller as a remote.
 Further improvements can be done as the gyroscope still seems to deviate slightly here and now.

 Additionally I added new sprites for the cursor to allow the user to see the sprite more easily and to allow the cursor to change to red.

+### Frontend Restyling
+I worked on making a username input page.
+This will serve as the gateway for starting the game.
+A player will input their name into the page and this will be sent to the embedded devide to start the game.
+This allow the score to be stored with the provided name.

+Also the admin page has been restyled to have a more retro game feel to it.